zulucmd/zulu/doc/adoc_docs.md

-# Generating AsciiDoc Docs For Your Own cobra.Command
+# Generating AsciiDoc Docs For Your Own zulu.Command

-Generating AsciiDoc pages from a cobra command is incredibly easy.
+Generating AsciiDoc pages from a zulu command is incredibly easy.
 An example is as follows:

 ```go
 package main